How to grow zucchini in pots

 For one thing, the female flowers only open briefly, so you don’t want to miss the opportunity.

 To pollinate zucchini, cut off a male flower, remove the petals to expose the stamen inside, and brush it against the inside of the female flower.
-You can use a cotton swab instead if you’d like.
+Cotton swabs work too.

 What zucchini variety does best in containers?

 In the ground, zucchini can take up entire garden rows.
 So choosing a good compact bush variety is critical for success when growing zucchini in a container garden environment.